 - General: there are some options to specify in this tab.

 - Topology.
-If the thermal continuity between the surfaces have to be broken, the option Disable topology must be selected.
-Note that the accuracy may be reduced when the thermal continuities are not correctly analyzed because virtual fissures are introduced.
+If the electrical continuity between the surfaces have to be broken, the option Disable topology must be selected.
+Note that the accuracy may be reduced when the electrical continuities are not correctly analyzed because virtual fissures are introduced.

 - By marking the Replicate Open Surfaces option, a parallel layer of open objects is generated in the mesh generation process.
 If replication is marked, the elements of all the open objects are replicated to an automatic frequency-dependent distance from the original ones.
 By clicking on the advanced button, the window shown in the next Figure will appear where additional features can be configured.